Cook Islands To Change Their Name To Cut Ties With Captain Cook

 The Cook Islands in the South Pacific, named for Captain James Cook, are in the market for a name change to better embrace their culture and “Polynesian nature.”

-Express reports that residents of the islands want to drop the connection with Cook, the 18th-century British explorer and choose something that reflects its Maori connection.
-The chain of islands, located northeast of New Zealand was spotted by Captain James Cook from his ship in 1770, and were a British protectorate until 1975.
+Express reports that residents of the islands want to drop the connection with Cook, the 18th-century British explorer, and choose something that reflects its Maori connection.
+The chain of islands, located northeast of New Zealand, was spotted by Captain James Cook from his ship in 1770, and were a British protectorate until 1975.
 In that year, the islands became independent, but continue their relationship with New Zealand.

 The government of the Cook Islands initially recommended that they select an indigenous name to go along with Cook, but the residents of the island overwhelmingly decided that they’d prefer to choose a name in the Maori language.
 Any official change will have to be ratified by a referendum according to committee chairman Danny Mataroa.